davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

 systems
 like Kafka.

-One caveat with the Transactional Outbox pattern is that it might result in duplicated events, which requires the consumer to be idempotent.
+One caveat with the Transactional Outbox pattern is that it might result in duplicated messages, which requires the consumer to be idempotent.
 But don't worry about this as we have solutions for such case, please refer to [event consuming](./009_event_consuming.md) for more detail.